On values of binary quadratic forms at integer points: Solutions of quadratic inequalities - the general case

 Next we choose $n_0$ such that for all $n\geq n_0$ we have $f(\delta,n)+\nu\leq {\upsilon}(f^+(\delta)+\epsilon)n$ and $\omega_{n-1} -\theta \geq \upsilon^{-1} Mn$.
 Let $\rho_0>0$ be such that $\log \rho_0 =\omega_{n_0}-\theta$, and consider $\rho\geq \rho_0$.
 Since $\omega>0$, $\omega_n\to \infty$ and hence there exists $n\geq n_0+1$ such that $\log \rho \leq \omega_n-\theta$; we pick the least integer $n\geq n_0+1$ with this property, so $\log \rho \geq \omega_{n-1}-\theta$.
 By Theorem~\ref{thm:reduced} we have $\# G(\rho) \leq f(\delta , n)+\nu \leq {\upsilon}(f^+(\delta)+\epsilon)n $.
 Also since $\log \rho \geq \omega_{n-1}-\theta\geq {\upsilon^{-1}} Mn$, we get that $n\leq \frac \upsilon M\log \rho$.
 This yields which proves~(ii).

-{\it Proof of Theorem~\ref{thm:main}}: The theorem follows from Corollary~\ref{asymptotic} when we interchange the role of $x$ and $y$ and replace $\delta $ by $\sqrt {2\delta}$; we note that $e(\delta)$ and $f(\delta)$ as in Theorem~\ref{thm:main} are respectively at most and at least as much as the corresponding constants in Corollary~\ref{asymptotic}, since $\lambda <\frac 12$.
+{\it Proof of Theorem~\ref{thm:main}}: Note that the values of $\alpha^+$, $\alpha^-$, $e(\delta)$ and $f(\delta)$ involved in the statement of the theorem, coincide for the Hurwitz and negative Hurwitz expansion.
+The theorem now follows from Corollary~\ref{asymptotic} when we interchange the role of $x$ and $y$ and replace $\delta $ by $\sqrt {2\delta}$; the constants $e(\delta)$ and $f(\delta)$ as in Theorem~\ref{thm:main} are respectively at most and at least as much as the corresponding constants in Corollary~\ref{asymptotic}, since $\lambda <\frac 12$.

 The following special case may be worth emphasizing, on account of its comparability with the fact that if $[a_0,a_1, \dots, ]$ is bounded then for sufficiently small $\delta >0$ the set of solutions $G(\rho)$ as above is empty.